Backup and Restore¶

 Scheduled backups (14‑day retention):

-apiVersion: db.microsoft.com/preview
+apiVersion: documentdb.io/preview

 kind: ScheduledBackup